Norman

 The nail bed epithelium plays a passive roll in this movement.
 Nails grow about

-winter, and fingernails faster than toenails."
-"Nails grow at an average rate of 0.1mm a day (1 cm every 100 days) Fingernails require 4 to 6 months to regrow completely.
+0.1 mm per day on average with growth faster in the summer than "Nails grow at an average rate of 0.1mm a day (1 cm every 100 days) Fingernails require 4 to 6 months to regrow completely.
 Toenails require 12 to 18 months.
 Actual growth rate is dependent upon age, season, exercise level, and hereditary factors." (wikipedia) | ||

 While we are advised to look at nails more as modified hair, than as modified skin... none-the-less

-(images taken from Loyola University's site and wikipedia) I want to explain how this one protein, ketatin, can be many things - skin, nails, horn, hoofs - but I haven't yet found good sources, so instead I'm going to tell you how another structural protein, collagin, can be tendon or cartilage or bone.
+I want to explain how this one protein, ketatin, can be many things - skin, nails, horn, hoofs - but I haven't yet found good sources, so instead I'm going to tell you how another structural protein, collagin, can be tendon or cartilage or bone.
 Click here to read about these various arrangements of collagin.. | ||